seanbreckenridge/exobrain/programming/languages/shell_tools/git/README.md

 - second stashed changes
 - first stashed changes

 `git stash pop` would remove 'third stashed changes', and apply the changes to the current index.
-Then, `git stash pop` again would apply the second stashed index. `git stash apply` is like pop, it applies whats at the top of the stack to the index, but it doesnt remove the item from the top of the stack.
+Then, `git stash pop` again would apply the second stashed index. `git stash apply` is like pop, it applies what's at the top of the stack to the index, but it doesn't remove the item from the top of the stack.

 `git stash branch` creates a new branch from the context of when you did `git stash`